1. Get access

 Get your Akamai contract

-Before you start anything here, you'll work with your Akamai account team to determine the products and services you'll need and get them added to your contract to use Akamai CDN services.
-This tutorial uses the following:
+Work with your Akamai account team to determine the products and services you'll need, and get them added to your contract to use Akamai CDN services.
+Once your contract is active, your products and services can be configured in the Akamai Control Center.

-• Ion.
+• Ion (via Akamai Control Center).
 Akamai’s Ion solution helps streamline and secure the delivery of your website or app.
-It'll be added to this contract.
 Ion comes with several other web-based interfaces you'll use for this process.

 📘